Envision the life you want to live. Then live it.

 Where to eat

-- Espresso Mill & Bakery - fresh egg bagel sammies with bacon & cheddar; close to Sunset Bay State Park with beautiful bay views
+- Espresso Mill & Bakery - fresh egg, bacon & cheddar bagel sammies along with a full menu; beautiful bay views and 10-minutes from Sunset Bay Park

 - Coastal Slice - wood-fired pizza the locals love; it’s on my list to try